kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Publish

-enable translation for the domain.
+Enable translation for the domain.

 ## Language Switcher